 Over the years the company produced a vast range of products.
 Spun iron pipes, pig iron, pre-stressed concrete pipes, street furniture, lighting columns and cast-iron tunnel segments used in the construction of the London Underground and the Mersey Tunnel.
 Other by-products included chemicals, coke oven gas, bitumen and road-stone.

 During the 1914-1918 war Stanton produced large numbers of shell casings, while during the Second World War both shell and bomb casings, gun barrels, and concrete air-raid shelter components were produced.
 With its experience in high quality concrete products, Stanton was also involved with the production of experimental concrete torpedo casings.
 During the Second World War, the Stanton Gate Foundry (known to later generations as the Erewash Foundry) produced 873,500 bomb casings.

 The years following the war saw Stanton’s fortunes fluctuate while the company was nationalised, privatised and re-nationalised.
 During the early 1980s Stanton was privatised for the final time and became part of the French Pont-a-Mousson Group and later part of Saint Gobain.

-While all the iron making has now gone and the site has been largely cleared and is awaiting redevelopment, some concrete items are still produced.
+All the iron making has now gone and the site has been largely cleared and is awaiting redevelopment.
+Stanton – Gone but not forgotten.